cname87/project-perform-k8es/docs/development-guide.md

 - Run the loadSecretsFiles scripts from both the frontend and backend package.json files - type 'npm run loadSecretsFiles' in /frontend and /backend.

 Note: The backend utility downloads the secrets in the project root and these are stored in the backend directory on GCP Storage in '../'.
-It appears you can't download these manually but must use gsutil.
 The gcpStorageKey.json file is also stored in ./certs/gcpStorage/'Copy of gcpStorageKey.json'.
 If you ever change the service account access key then you just store the new key in this location as well as in the project ./certs/gcpStorage directory.

 Note: A dummy file '.gitkeep' is placed in all directories that contain only secrets as they would not be created in the GitHub repo otherwise.

-NOTE: The loadSecretFiles syncs between the secrets files on the local repo and the secrets files stored on the GCP Storage on the GCP project with ID project-perform.
+NOTE: The loadSecretFiles actually uploads secrets if they are in the local repo and only downloads any that are missing from GCP Storage on the GCP project with ID project-perform.
 The GCP project must have billing enabled for this to run.

 ### Install dependencies if necessary